twolfson/nightlife/cities/oregon_portland.md

     - From 11:00 to 2:00, back was filled but had room to dance
 - Went on a Tuesday (2017/02/21 - Mood Ring)
     - Nothing noteworthy, same as past Mood Rings
+- Went on a Tuesday (2017/03/07 - Coma Toast)
+    - Nothing noteworthy, same as past Coma Toasts
 - $4 for rum and coke
 - $4 for whiskey soda
 - $6 for Kraken and coke